 Skiing is a question of social status

 This sport is a relatively new experience for a lot of people, and the Chinese’s growing middle-class consumers are searching for new experiences.
 Like horse riding and golf, skiing in China is representative of a higher social status.
-Chinese do practice winter sports both the pleasure of the activity and to attend an activity typical of high-society.
+Chinese practice winter sports for both the pleasure of the activity and attending an activity typical of high society.
 Skiing became a collective and rewarding social activity just like shopping, for the proud of wearing well-known brand’s clothes with a logo that will for sure raise the admiration and envy of those around.

 Some Challenges of the skiing market